tipsi/native-store/README.md

 #### CocoaPods

-1. Setup your `Podfile` like the included [example/ios/Podfile](example/ios/Podfile) then run `pod install`.
-2. Open your project in Xcode workspace.
+1. Open your project in Xcode workspace.
-3. Drag the following folder into your project:
+2. Drag the following folder into your project:
-  * `node_modules/native-store/ios/TPSStorage/`
+  * `node_modules/native-store/ios/TPSStore/`

 #### Manual

 1. Open your project in Xcode, right click on Libraries and click `Add Files to "Your Project Name"`.
-2. Look under `node_modules/native-store/ios` and add `TPSStorage.xcodeproj`.
+2. Look under `node_modules/native-store/ios` and add `TPSStore.xcodeproj`.
-3. Add `libTPSStorage.a` to `Build Phases` -> `Link Binary With Libraries`.
+3. Add `libTPSStore.a` to `Build Phases` -> `Link Binary With Libraries`.
-4. Click on `TPSStorage.xcodeproj` in Libraries and go the Build Settings tab.
-Double click the text to the right of `Header Search Paths` and verify that it has `$(SRCROOT)/../../react-native/React` as well as `${SRCROOT}/../../../ios/Pods/Headers/Public` - if they aren't, then add them.
-This is so Xcode is able to find the headers that the `TPSStorage` source files are referring to by pointing to the header files installed within the `react-native` `node_modules` directory.
+4. Click on `TPSStore.xcodeproj` in Libraries and go the Build Settings tab.
+Double click the text to the right of `Header Search Paths` and verify that it has `$(SRCROOT)/../../react-native/React` - if they aren't, then add them.
+This is so Xcode is able to find the headers that the `TPSStore` source files are referring to by pointing to the header files installed within the `react-native` `node_modules` directory.
 5. Whenever you want to use it within React code now you can:
   * `import Storage from 'native-store'`